jankaszel/hyperwell-thesis/chapters/related-work.md

 In particular, work by @nelson1993.
 Talk about success of hyperlinks (maybe take Notion as an editing environment?).

+![Documents created by transclusion of units from xanalogical storage [@nelson1993].
+These units can be standalone pieces of text or media and have links inbetween them.](figures/nelson-xanalogical-storage.png){#fig:xanalogical-storage short-caption="Documents created by transclusion of units from xanalogical storage"}

 Digital annotation and hypertext [@marshall1997; @marshall1998].

 Digital collaboration and hypertext [@klokmose2015].
 Collaboration in academia [@hunyadi2016].
 Collaboration and virtual spaces in general---what is real-time collaboration? (maybe find something that leads to a definition of some sort, like: commonly synchronized actions resemble the actions within a physical space).